fabandmina/fabandmina.github.io/content/blogs/trip/corsica.en.md

 The vessel was well equipped and we could have a comfortable travel.
 There was a special place for parking our bicycle on board, where ropes and pads where provided to attach the bike.

-From Marseille, the staff insisted that we took a shuttle and store the bicycle inside the luggage compartment.
+From Marseille, the staff insisted that we took a shuttle and stored the bicycle inside the luggage compartment.
 We didn't think it was a good idea but they left us with no choice.
 Actually, if you don't check-in at the pedestrian gates but go directly to the gates for the car-drivers, you'll be able to cycle your way directly until the ferry, and with much less hassle.

 <h4>{{< translate fab >}} 🇫🇷</h4>
 As a French national, you just need to present your ID card or your passport.